Philippine capital returning to lockdown as virus surges

 “If you will stage a revolution, you will give me the free ticket to stage a counter-revolution.
 How I wish you would do it,” Duterte said in televised remarks Sunday night.

 “You yourself don’t have any solution.
 What are you babbling about?”
-Duterte asked.
+Duterte said.

 He floated the idea of tapping civilian reservists to be placed under military control, including his daughter who is a city mayor and police nurses and medics, if exhausted doctors and nurses leave their anti-pandemic work.